HowTo: FHEM – Structure, Modules & Worth Knowing

 Overview of the FHEM web interface

-The following pictures should give you a small overview of the different functions of the FHEM web interface.
+The following images are intended to give you a brief overview of the various functions of the FHEM web interface.

 1. The command line:

-Here you can enter commands to create or configure new modules
+Here you can enter commands, for example to create or configure new modules

-2. "Save config" does in principle exactly what it says.
-Any changes to your FHEM instance will be saved in a large configuration file.
-However, this only happens after clicking on the "Save config" button.
-Unsaved changes will be indicated by a red question mark next to "Save config".
-Unsaved changes will be lost by restarting the FHEM server.
+2. “Save config” basically does exactly what it says.
+All changes Ihir makes to your FHEM instance are saved in a large configuration file.
+However, this only happens after you have clicked the “Save config” button.
+Unsaved changes are indicated by a red question mark next to “Save config”.
+Unsaved changes will be lost when you restart the FHEM server.

-3rd, 4th and 5th "MAX", "unsorted" and "Everything" are "rooms" you can create to group your configured sensors and actuators.
-For example, you can create a room "living room" and put all devices together that are important for controlling the living room.
-Only the rooms "unsorted" and "Everything" are created automatically and are always present.
-The room "unsorted" lists all configured modules which are not yet linked to any other room.
-In the "Everything" room, all configured modules are listed, regardless of whether they are already linked to another room.
+3. , 4. and 5.
+“MAX”, “unsorted” and “Everything” are “rooms” that you can create to group your configured sensors and actuators.
+For example, you can create a “living room” room and combine all the devices that are important for controlling the living room.
+Only the “unsorted” and “Everything” rooms are created automatically and are always present.
+All configured modules that are not yet linked to any other room are listed in the “unsorted” room.
+All configured modules are listed in the “Everything” room, regardless of whether they are already linked to another room.

-6. "Logfile" shows you the entries of the logfile
+6. “Logfile” shows you the entries in the log file

-7. "Commandref" displays the local command library.
-Here you will find all available commands and partial details.
+7. “Commandref” shows you the local command library.
+Here you will find all available commands and some more detailed information about them.

-8. "Remote doc" is similar to "Commandred" only that you will be redirected to the current version of the available commands on the FHEM website.
+8. “Remote doc” is similar to “Commandred” except that it redirects you to the current version of the available commands on the FHEM website.

-9. "Edit Files" allows you to edit the various style and configuration files of FHEM.
-Here you have many options, but can also break a lot.
-Therefore always work here carefully and preferably with a previous backup.
+9. “Edit Files” allows you to edit the various style and configuration files of FHEM.
+You have a lot of options here, but you can also ruin a lot.
+That's why you should always work carefully here and it's best to work with a previous backup.

-10. Under "Select Style" you can change the look of your FHEM instance.
+10. Under “Select Style” you can change the appearance of your FHEM instance.

-View of the log file: Various past activities are shown here.
-In this example, you can see that multiple connection attempts to a particular server have failed.
-Each info is logged with a timestamp.
-This is very helpful for troubleshooting.
+View of the log file: Various past activities are displayed here.
+In this example you can see that multiple attempts to connect to a specific server failed.
+Every piece of information is logged with a time stamp.
+This is particularly helpful for troubleshooting.

 View of the "Commandref": Here you will find all available commands of the installed modules.

-View of the Event Monitor: Various activities are shown live here.
-In this example, you can see that the connection to the configured MQTT server is active.
-This and other states/events are monitored and displayed here regularly.
+View of the event monitor: Various activities are shown live here.
+In this example you can see that the connection to the configured MQTT server is active.
+This and other conditions/events are monitored and displayed here regularly.

-The great thing about FHEM is that its functions can be extended and refined with all sorts of modules.
-Exactly this property makes it so powerful, because it also new sensors or actuators can be integrated in FHEM.
+The great thing about FHEM is that its functions can be expanded and refined using all sorts of modules.
+It is precisely this property that makes it so powerful, as it allows new sensors or actuators to be integrated into FHEM.

-A great overview of the structure of FHEM can be found at https://wiki.fhem.de/wiki/System%C3%BCbersicht
+You can find a great overview of the structure of FHEM at https://wiki.fhem.de/wiki/System%C3%BCbersicht

-To start and stop Putty from the console, the following commands are helpful.
+To be able to start and stop Putty via the console, the following commands are helpful.

 Starting FHEM: